contoweb/laravel-pdflib/README.md

 ```

 You can find your document in your configured export path then!
-But first, let us dive into writing a simple PDF.
+But first, let us take a look how to write a simple PDF.

 ### Quick start
 Within your document file, you have a boilerplated method `draw()`: